Death toll rises to 16 nearly a week after Florida condo collapse | Law-Order

 He said every day the rubble pile is visibly shrinking, indicating progress Two teams of dogs are helping to scour the pile: one trained to sniff out survivors, the other trained to detect bodies.

 Investigators have not concluded what caused nearly half of the 40-year-old Champlain Towers South condo to crumple as residents slept in the early hours of last Thursday.
-But a 2018 engineer's report on the 12-floor, 136-unit complex, prepared ahead of a building safety recertification process, found structural deficiencies that are now the focus of inquiries.
+But in 2018, the engineering firm Morabito Consultants prepared a report ahead of a building safety recertification process, finding structural deficiencies in the 12-floor, 136-unit complex that are now the focus of inquiries.

 As recently as April, the condo association's president warned residents in a letter that severe concrete damage identified by the engineer around the base of the building had since grown "significantly worse."
-The commander of an Israeli team helping with the rescue efforts said in an interview with CNN that crews were working in the space between collapsed balconies.
-Colonel Golan Vach, commander of the Israeli National Rescue Unit, said they had discovered some tunnels large enough for a person, though most of the debris is "very, very tight."
+On Wednesday, the relatives of a missing resident, Harold Rosenberg, filed a lawsuit in Florida's 11th Circuit Court against the Champlain Towers South Condominium Association Inc; Morabito Consultants Inc; and SD Architects P.A., a firm the lawsuit says was retained by the association to repair the building.

-GRAND JURY INQUIRY PLANNED Miami-Dade County State Attorney Katherine Fernandez Rundle said she would convene a special grand jury, apart from any potential criminal investigation, to examine building safety and "what steps we can take to safeguard our residents" from similar disasters in the future.
+The lawsuit says the defendants "ignored obvious and shocking warning signs and indications that a catastrophe was imminent" and sought unspecified damages to be paid to the estate of Rosenberg, presumed dead, for negligence.
+"Given the location of his residence, Harold Rosenberg is likely located at the very bottom of the mountain of rubble that search and rescue personnel have only begun to chip away at," the lawsuit said.
+"Hope is dwindling by the day."

-President Joe Biden and his wife, Jill Biden, planned to pay a visit on Thursday to the scene of the tragedy in the oceanfront town of Surfside, adjacent to Miami Beach.
-The victims include a father whose wife and children are also missing, a Puerto Rican artist who never let his disability hamper his spirits and a devoted couple of nearly 60 years.
+The architect's firm could not be immediately reached for comment.
+Brett Marcy, a spokesman for Morabito, said in a statement that the firm's 2018 report "offered detailed findings and recommendations regarding extensive and necessary structural repairs for the condo building."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)